w3c/wai-easy-checks/content/transcripts.md

 ## What are Transcripts?

 **Basic transcripts** are a text version of the speech and non-speech audio information needed to understand the content.
-They are similar to captions, but in a format than can be easily opened and read.
+They are similar to captions, but in a format that can be easily opened and read.

 **Descriptive transcripts** for videos also include visual information needed to understand the content.